Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 6/05/24

-Make more test cases (aka long 2x2 messages), add references/resources, planning presentation information, readme instructions
+Make more test cases (aka long 2x2 messages), add references/resources, planning presentation information, readme instructions.

+## 6/07/24

+Updating PRESENTATION.md, figuring out with the other group how we should split the topics for the video, as well as within my group.